OXID-eSales/paypal-checkout-documentation/paypal-sandbox.rst

    **Generating a webhook in the PayPal sandbox**.

-   If you use the temporary URL to generate the webhook for testing :productname:`PayPal Checkout` in the PayPal sandbox (as described in :ref:`configuration:API credentials`), then you are familiar with the process.
+   If you use the temporary URL to generate the webhook for testing :productname:`PayPal Checkout` in the PayPal sandbox (as described in :ref:`configuration:API credentials: Onboarding`), then you are familiar with the process.
    |br|
    This is because the onboarding process works in the live environment with the live account just like in the test environment with the temporary URL.